 Risk control framework

 Swiss Re operates within a clearly defined risk control framework.
 This is set out in the Group Risk Management Standards and comprises a body of standards that establish an internal control system for taking and managing risk.
 These standards set responsibilities for risk takers and risk controllers.
-The risk control framework defines five key tasks, which are the core components of Swiss Re’s risk management cycle:
+The risk control framework defines key tasks, which are the core components of Swiss Re’s risk management cycle:

-- Risk tolerance and appetite assessment of plan – ensures that the risk implications of plans are understood, and determines whether business and investment plans adhere to risk appetite framework (risk appetite and tolerance).
+- Risk tolerance and appetite assessment of plan – ensures that the risk implications of plans are understood, and determines whether business and investment plans adhere to the risk appetite framework (risk appetite and tolerance).

 - Risk identification – ensures that all risks to which Swiss Re is exposed are transparent in order to make them controllable and manageable.